 - a.
 One representative from each of the following departments/areas that offer at least one general education course: Behavioral Sciences; Biological Sciences; Physical Sciences; Computer Science; Art, Communication and Theatre; English, Humanities, and Languages; Music; Health, Physical Education, and Recreation; Management and Marketing; Mathematics; and Social Sciences.
-Departmental representatives will be selected by the Chair of the Department in consultation with the Dean of Instruction.
-Departmental representatives must have taught a general education course within the last two years unless approved by the Dean of Instruction. - b.
+Departmental representatives will be selected by the Chair of the Department in consultation with the DGE.
+Departmental representatives must have taught a general education course within the last two years unless approved by the DGE. - b.
 One representative from each of the following departments/institutes that do not offer a general education course: Accounting and Finance, Aviation Sciences Institute, Educational Instruction and Leadership, and Occupational Safety and Health.
-Departmental representatives will be selected by the Chair of the Department or director of institution in consultation with the Dean of Instruction.
-These representatives must have at least two years of teaching experience at Southeastern Oklahoma State University unless approved by the Dean of Instruction. - c.
-One representative from the library will be selected by the Director of the Library in consultation with the Dean of Instruction.
+Departmental representatives will be selected by the Chair of the Department or director of institution in consultation with the DGE.
+These representatives must have at least two years of teaching experience at Southeastern Oklahoma State University unless approved by the DGE. - c.
+One representative from the library will be selected by the Director of the Library in consultation with the DGE.
 This representative must have at least two years of work experience at Southeastern Oklahoma State University. - d.
 No academic program will have more than one voting member on the GEC. - e.
 Faculty members will serve three-year staggered terms.
 Appointments will be made as necessary to fill vacancies by protocols listed above; faculty members may be reappointed to the GEC. - f.
-Three undergraduate student members, one from each of the three academic schools (Arts and Sciences, Business, Education and Behavioral Sciences), will be appointed by the Committee on g.
+Three undergraduate student members, one from each of the three academic schools (Arts and Sciences, Business, Education and Behavioral Sciences), will be appointed by the Committee on Committees.
+Students must have completed at least 24 semester hours at Southeastern, have junior standing, and be majoring in one of the programs offered by the School. - g.
 Student members will serve one-year terms; student members may be reappointed to the GEC.